Hu-Haines/HyperionDev_/README.md

-# HyperionDev_
+# Hello!
+Welcome to My HyperionDev_ Coding Journal 🚀

-These are all my projects and tasks no matter how big or small.

-These are the ones which I believe contributed to improving.

-It goes through projects and tasks that are Python basics, some of which are "fun" projects due to the theme of the variables.

-I will be continuing to add topics that I have recently learnt like (data visualisation and machine learning models).

-And I would also like to produce more larger projects, so stay tuned :)
+In this repository, there are a collection of various projects and tasks, big and small.
+Each one was a step forward in my learning process and improvement.

+## What's Inside? 🧐

+### Python Basics
+Since this is my 1st coding learning experience.
+There are mini-projects which contain the essentials of Python, from when I first learnt about them!

+### Themed Coding Projects
+For some coding tasks, I have changed the theme to be more imaginative.
+However, this doesn't mean that the content is useless, as their core task still serves a practical purpose.

+### Oncoming Endevours 🚧
+This is an ongoing project, so currently in Hyperiondev we have delved into data analysis, machine learning and NLP.
+Keep an eye out for any new commits during this time :)

+Excited for this to be my 1st coding and learning experience🌟